EXPLAINER: Why Sri Lanka's economy collapsed and what's next

 The Finance Ministry says Sri Lanka has only $25 million in usable foreign reserves.
 That has left it without the wherewithal to pay for imports, let alone repay billions in debt.

-Meanwhile the Sri Lankan rupee has weakened in value by nearly 80% to about 360 to $1.
+Meanwhile the Sri Lankan rupee has weakened in value to about 360 to $1.
 That makes costs of imports even more prohibitive.
 Sri Lanka has suspended repayment of about $7 billion in foreign loans due this year out of $25 billion to be repaid by 2026.

 WHAT IS THE GOVERNMENT DOING ABOUT IT?